 Restaurants at Centara Grand Maldives

 There are a huge choice of dining options in Centara Grand Maldives.
 We were advised by The Holiday Shop, to book restaurants in advance and we were glad we did.
 The buffet restaurant is great, albeit very hot, the choice of food is excellent and the kids loved it, but personally I prefer waiter service.

 We decided to eat in the buffet restaurant the night we arrived and for breakfast each day, but on all other evenings we ate in the à la carte restaurants.
-These are all part of the All Inclusive arrangement, you can dine in any restaurant, as many times as you like, throughout your stay.
+These were all part of the Grand All Inclusive arrangement, we could dine in any restaurant, as many times as you like, throughout your stay.

-There are supplements for some premium drinks and for selected dishes like seafood platters etc. This did bug me a little at the beginning, I felt for a five-star luxury hotel, that prides itself on it’s Ultimate All-Inclusive package, these supplements should be limited.
+There are supplements for some premium drinks and for selected dishes like seafood platters etc. This did bug me a little at the beginning, I felt for a five-star luxury hotel, that prides itself on it’s Ultimate All-Inclusive offerings, these supplements should be limited.